Where To Buy

 Heel Hold: This is why so many people love this boot because it’s all about wrapping that ankle up and keeping it in one place.

 Adjustability: There is almost no adjustability with the Maysis.
 The double BOA has one for the inside around the ankle and the other for the entire shell.
 That makes this BOA boot pretty poor if you like upper and lower separation but excellent if you prefer heel hold over all else.

 Traction: Great traction and the K2 Maysis rubber holds well.

 On & Off Ease: Sooo easy to get on and off.
 It’s just two pulls on the Boa’s and you are out of it.
 Getting it on takes a bit of twisting but it’s pretty quick and easy without strings everywhere.
 The convenience is really nice.

-So if you can live with the lack of adjustability the K2 Maysis offers up a super comfortable super locked in boot that’s super easy to get on and off.
+So if you can live with the lack of adjustability the K2 Maysis offers up a super comfortable super locked in a boot that’s super easy to get on and off.

 K2 Maysis Past Reviews